PaulieRocks/RobotFramework_LeanFT/README.md

 # RobotFramework_LeanFT

-This is a Robot Framework library implementaion to interface with UFT14's LeanFT Runtime, using the standard LeanFT SDK.
+This is a Robot Framework library implementaion to interface with UFT's LeanFT Runtime, using the standard LeanFT SDK.

 Solution Components:

       * LeanFT
       * LeanFT Java SDK